While we’re all familiar with standard literary genres, it can be beneficial to educate ourselves on the subtleties that lie within them.

 4. Feminist Science Fiction

-At first glance, this concept appears thoroughly modern; but its roots go back much further, with writers as early as the seventeenth century exploring themes that define this sub-genre.
-Science fiction in itself challenges us to question who we are and what it means to be human, so it comes as no surprise that on a smaller scale it has provided women a means of exploring the subject of gender and equality.
+Science fiction in itself challenges us to question who we are and so it comes as no surprise that it’s provided a means of exploring gender and equality.

-It has also given women the ‘space’ to use their imagination in terms of examining the societal structures we live in and exploring other possibilities.
-Popular works include Midnight Robber by Nalo Hopkinson and The Snow Queen by Joan.
-D. Vine.
+It’s also given many female authors the ‘space’ to use their imagination in terms of examining the societal structures we live in and exploring other possibilities.

-I hope you’ve enjoyed this article and if you’d like me to research lesser known genres to write about in the future; feel free to note down your suggestions in the comments section below!
+I hope you’ve enjoyed this article.
+If you’d like me to research lesser known genres to write about in the future, feel free to note down your suggestions in the comments section below!